BIOP/ijp-imagetoatlas/registration_with_deepslice.md

 ---

-## Using DeepSlice in ABBA: step by step procedure
+### Using DeepSlice in ABBA: step by step procedure
 * select all the slices you want to register
-* click in the top menu bar: `Align > DeepSlice Registration`
+* click in the top menu bar: `Align > ABBA - DeepSlice Registration`

 You get the following window:

 ![ABBA DeepSlice options](assets/img/fiji_deepslice_options.png)

 * `Slices channels, 0-based` - used to select the channels you want to export to DeepSlice.
 You can for instance export a nuclear channel only.
 You can export the first and third channel by writing `0,2`.